 - Amex OPEN Relationship Care Service: Call the number on the back of your card to speak with a specially-trained, business-oriented customer support representative.

-- Employee Cards: You can get up to 99 employee cards, all for free, and individual spending limits can be set for each card.
+- Employee Cards: You can get up to 99 employee cards, at costs ranging from $0 to $300 per year, and individual spending limits can be set for each card.

 - Connect to QuickBooks: Like Discover, American Express allows you to quickly and seamlessly download your transactions to QuickBooks, simplifying your accounting.

 - Amex Offers: You’ll get access to discounts at a wide variety of merchants.